Sparse graphs with no polynomial-sized anticomplete pairs: A game on a graph

 \begin{thm} Every graph $H$ is $(|H|,2)$-forcible.
 If furthermore $|E(H)| = 0$, then $H$ is $(|H|, k)$-forcible for all $k \geq 2$. \end{thm} \Proof The second statement holds since $G_0$ is isomorphic to $H$ if $H$ has no edges.
-For the first statement, player $A$ picks a bijection $f$ between $V(H)$ and $V(G_0)$, and player $A$ ensures that in every round $i$, $G_{i-1}$ is isomorphic to a (not necessarily induced) subgraph of $H$.
+For the first statement, player A picks a bijection $f$ between $V(H)$ and $V(G_0)$, and player A ensures that in every round $i$, $G_{i-1}$ is isomorphic to a (not necessarily induced) subgraph of $H$.
 Therefore either $H$ is isomorphic to $G_{i-1}$ or there is an edge $uv \in E(H)$ such that $f(u),f(v)$ are not adjacent in $G_{i-1}$.
-In the first case, player $A$ stops the game; in the second, player $A$ picks the set $\sset{f(u), f(v)}$.
-This forces player $B$ to add the edge $f(u)f(v)$.
+In the first case, player A wins the game; in the second, player A picks the set $\sset{f(u), f(v)}$.
+This forces player B to add the edge $f(u)f(v)$.
 After $|E(H)|$ rounds, $G_i$ has $|E(H)|$ edges and hence is isomorphic to $H$.~\bbox